The content in the beta is accurate and up to date. Feel free to give us your feedback which will help us to improve it!

 If your child is a Singapore Citizen and is studying in a MOE-funded school, he/she can benefit from the Edusave Scheme in the following ways:

-From 2014, eligibility to receive Edusave contributions has been extended to all Singaporean children aged 7 to 16, including those not studying in MOE-funded schools.
+Since 2014, eligibility to receive Edusave contributions has been extended to all Singaporean children aged 7 to 16, including those not studying in MOE-funded schools.

-Total Edusave contributions and top-ups for 2015
+Total Edusave contribution and top-up for 2019

-The top-up will be done automatically.
+The top-up will be done automatically in mid-2019.